Setting Up OpenTelemetry in FastAPI

 Common Mistakes

-CLI Auto-Instrumentation Overrides Async Context
+CLI Auto-Instrumentation Breaks Async Context

 Does FastAPI auto-instrumentation capture async generator dependencies?